 Inattentive ADHD is more common in women, and the least frequent type is the hyperactive presentation.
 For more information about different types of ADHD, you can watch the following video: Types of ADHD.

 ADHD in women is an interesting topic, and although the condition was not well recognised in the past, we are seeing more women seeking help.
 We need to understand that women suffering from ADHD can be equally if not more affected by this condition.
 However, the symptoms can have a different presentation.
+Some may find it useful using technology-based apps in enhancing their daily productivity, such as an ADHD planner app.
+However, some may find having a technology free approach more productive.
+When dealing with symptoms of ADHD and any other mental health condition, it is good to remember that everyone is different.

 With the more recent awareness of ADHD in women, the future diagnosis rate may be very likely to change.
 More research is necessary in understanding how the condition may be differently diagnosed and managed in women suffering from ADHD.
 If you identify experiencing symptoms of ADHD, talk to your mental health professional or healthcare provider.
-Having the appropriate support can significantly improve your quality of life and wellbeing.
+Having the appropriate support can significantly improve your quality of life and well-being.

 Females with ADHD: An expert consensus statement taking a lifespan approach providing guidance for the identification and treatment of attention-deficit/ hyperactivity disorder in girls and women - PMC (nih.gov)